MechWipf/Mimic/README.md

 **ROM**

-You can add your own files to the ROM by creating a `rom` directory in the data folder (paths above), and putting your programs in there.
-All files in the `rom` directory will be loaded into the `rom/programs` folder at runtime.
+Add your own files to ROM by putting them inside the `programs` folder in the Mimic data folder (the paths to the data folder are listed above).
+These programs are also live-updating, so changes to the files are reflected in Mimic while it's running.
+This makes for an easy way of getting files onto all of the computers without having to do anything!

 ### Building